BannanaDJoe/golem-node/README.md

 To Start the Automated Mode run `python GLMAutoNODE.py`

-- Enter The NODE Name you Want
+- Enter your NODE Name
 - Enter your Wallet Address
 - Enter Amount of Nodes you want to start
 - Enter Amount of CPU´s